Gambling, Guide

 What’s the Best Roulette Strategy for Beginners?

-The single best decision is to play European or French roulette rather than American.
+Play European or French roulette rather than American.
 Beyond that, flat-bet outside wagers (red/black, odd/even, dozens, columns) keep variance low and session length high.
 If you prefer inside bets, the Orphelins sector bet covers 8 numbers (including 17 twice) for 5 chips and is a structured, conventional choice.

 Does the Andrucci System Actually Work?